-One of the factors that affects the audibility of THD is masking.
+One of the factors that affect the audibility of THD is masking.
 Auditory masking occurs when the perception of one sound is affected by the presence of another sound.
 In the case of spectral masking, when two tones that are near in frequency are produced, the louder tone drowns out the quieter one.
 Therefore, lower order harmonic distortion tends to be less audible since it has a better chance of being masked by the fundamental frequency.
 This also means that spikes in THD tend to be more audible than a constant elevation in THD.

 Although THD has been a staple of audio measurements and specifications, studies have shown that there is only a moderate correlation between the THD response of a device and its perceived audio fidelity2, 3.
 Depending on the ratios between the different harmonics produced by a device, auditory masking, and other psychoacoustic effects, it is possible for a headphone with high levels of THD to produce very little audible effects.
 It is also possible for a headphone with audible levels of distortion to have a typical THD curve.
 This could also be due to the fact that harmonic distortion is measured with a single tone sweep, which may not be able to put headphones under as much load as a full-spectrum, bass-heavy piece of music.